 Cons

-Pull-up resistance bands can be surprisingly expensive.
-However, the kingroad resistance bands are ideal if you’re on a tight budget.
-You can get a set of five for the same price as a single band from other brands.
+Pull-up resistance bands can be surprisingly expensive, but Sunpow offers an excellent budget-friendly alternative without sacrificing utility.
+You get a complete set for the price of a single band from some premium brands.

 3. REP Fitness Resistance Bands – Best Mid-Priced Option